howard-create/Flow-Matching-For-DNA-Design/README.md

-## Regulatory DNA Sequence Design
+## Flow Matching For DNA Design and the reasoning method: Rollout
-This codebase is developed on top of [MDLM (Sahoo et.al, 2023)](https://github.com/kuleshov-group/mdlm).
+This codebase is developed on top of [discrete-flow-matching-pytorch (Ka, 2023)](https://github.com/RobinKa/discrete-flow-matching-pytorch) and [DRAKES (Wang et al., 2024] (https://github.com/ChenyuWang-Monica/DRAKES)

 ### Environment Installation
 ```